This post may contain affiliate links. Please read my disclaimer for more information.

-When it comes to the issue of free weights vs machines and cables you should use all three throughout your routine as they each provide their own unique advantages depending on the situation.
-Free weight exercises will be used in the majority of your workouts with machine and cable exercises being mixed in for certain movement patterns where they are best suited.
+When it comes to free weights vs. machines and cables, you should use all three throughout your routine as they each provide their unique advantages depending on the situation.
+Free weight exercises will be used in most of your workouts, with machine and cable exercises being mixed in for specific movement patterns where they are best suited.

 Once you can complete the maximum number of reps with a given weight, it’s time to add more weight to the bar.

-Why 5 to 10 reps?
+Why 5 to 10 reps

 Training 1 rep short of failure within a range of 5 to 10 will generate optimal stress and tension on those muscle fibers that are most susceptible to hypertrophy.

-In addition, it’s a good range for generating maximum intensity since you know that the set will be short and sweet rather than dragging on for minutes on end.
+Besides, it’s a good range for generating maximum intensity since you know that the set will be short and sweet rather than dragging on for minutes on end.

-What happens when you go above or below this range?
+What happens when you go above or below this range

-As you drift into higher reps, lactic acid build up increases and the cardiovascular system comes more heavily into play.
+As you drift into higher reps, lactic acid build-up increases, and the cardiovascular system comes more heavily into play.
 This is good for increasing endurance but not ideal for achieving maximum muscle overload.

-Mixing in some higher rep work toward the end of your workouts is not a big deal, but the foundation of your training should rest between 5 to 10 rep range.
+Mixing in some higher rep work toward the end of your workouts is not a big deal, but the foundation of your training should rest between the 5 to 10 rep range.

-This range is not too high, not too low and allows for the best mix of strength and size gains while allowing you to execute each set with maximum focus.
+This range is not too high, not too low, and allows for the best mix of strength and size gains while allowing you to execute each set with maximum focus.

-Concentric or Positive: When the muscle contracts by shortening.
+When the muscle contracts by shortening.
 For example, the pushing phase of a bench press or the pulling phase of a chin up.

 So, how fast should you perform your reps?

-The concentric portion of the rep should be performed as fast as possible while still maintaining complete control of the weight, while the eccentric portion should be performed in 2 to 3 seconds.
+The concentric portion of the rep should be performed as fast as possible while maintaining complete control of the weight, while the eccentric portion should be performed in 2 to 3 seconds.

 One error a lot of weight lifters make is assigning a set speed to the concentric portion of the rep. Since you’ll be training with as much resistance as you can safely handle, the weight should be heavy enough that you must exert maximum force at all times on the positive motion.

-As you get closer to reaching muscular failure, the reps will naturally slow down as you push with all your strength and your body’s energy stores gradually run out.
+As you get closer to reaching muscular failure, the reps will naturally slow down as you push with all your strength, and your body’s energy stores gradually run out.

-Don’t worry about how long the concentric phase takes to perform, just focus on moving the weight as fast and hard as you possibly can while still maintaining proper form.
+Don’t worry about how long the concentric phase takes to perform; focus on moving the weight as fast and hard as you possibly can while still maintaining proper form.

 The eccentric phase is different and can be assigned a basic time frame to be completed in.

-Although many programs will advocate one exact rest time between sets, I don’t agree with that theory.
+Although many programs will advocate one exact rest time between sets, I’m afraid I disagree with that theory.
 This is because the amount of rest you’ll require is highly situational and can differ from exercise to exercise and from workout to workout.

 The reality is that some sets will tax you very heavily and force you to rest longer, while others won’t have as great of an effect.